michael-milette/moodle-filter_filtercodes/README.md

 * tag = The HTML tag you want to capture.
 * class = Optional.
 Default is blank (class is irrelevant).
 Class attribute of the HTML tag you want to capture.
 Must be an exact match for everything between the quotation marks.
 * id = Optional.
 Default is blank (id is irrelevant). id tag of the HTML tag you want to capture.
 * code = Optional.
 Default is blank (no code).
 This is URL encoded code that you want to insert after the content.
 Will be decoded before being inserted into the page.
-Can be things like JavaScript for example.
+It can even be things like JavaScript for example.
 Be careful with this one.
-If not encoded, will result in error.
+If not encoded, will result in an error.

 If the URL fails to produce any content (broken link for example), a message will be displayed on the page encouraging the visitor to contact the webmaster.
 This message can be customized through the Moodle Language editor.

-If a matching tag, class and/or id can't be found, will return all of the page content without being filtered.
+If the matching tag, class and/or id cannot be found, will return all of the page content without being filtered.

 ## Back to section / Back to course